Kinds-of-Intelligence-CFI/animal-ai/docs/Glossary.md

 - **YAML Configuration File**: A YAML file containing configuration data for the Animal-AI environment.
 - **YAML Configuration Name**: The name of a YAML configuration file, which is used to identify the configuration.
 Your custom configurations are used to create a new environment.
 - **YAML Configuration Path**: The path to a YAML configuration file.

+## Animal-AI Terms

+- **Animal-AI**: The Animal-AI environment, encompassing the Unity environment, Python API, and associated documentation.
+- **Episode**: A single run of the environment, starting with a reset and ending with a failure or success.
+- **Arena**: The area in which the agent is placed at the start of an episode, which is synonymous with the environment/episode.